 The issue here is that even though you have given both APS and Prebid as much time as possible to complete their bidding processes, APS may still trigger the call to refresh ads before Prebid has returned their winning bid.
 As a result, Prebid could miss out on the auction (or vice versa, if you’ve implemented APS before Prebid).
 This is why Amazon recommends parallel integration.

 With parallel integration, the call to GAM happens when both Prebid and APS have returned their bids.
 The exception here is unless one fails to return any bids before the timeout has been hit.
 This is vital to ensure that A9 is not left hanging when Prebid has an issue returning a bidder or vice versa.

 Amazon has created a request manager function to help integrate APS in parallel with Prebid.
 The executeParallelAuctionAlongsidePrebid() function manages all three main calls; the request to APS for bids, the request to Prebid for bids, and the call to GAM to display.
 With this, you can keep your Prebid code as is but move the pbjs.requestBids() code block into the requestHeaderBids() function.
 You would then remove the pbjs.sendAdserverRequest() code block, as that request would now be made inside the executeParallelAuctionAlongsidePrebid() function.
 Make sure all these changes are well-documented as you complete them to enable yourself or any future developers to understand the changes that were made and to reverse them if necessary in the future.

 If you’re already using the PubGuru Header Bidding, we can help you with implementing APS’s request manager function.
 Alternatively, we can assist you with a custom function that will enable you to integrate APS alongside our product using the more efficient parallel method.
 This will ensure that you maximize your site’s revenue.
-Sign up to MonetizeMore to get started today!
+Sign up for a Premium account at MonetizeMore today!